Current Local Constitution:

 99 News - The

-Administrative Professionals, The Drive Begins:
+Administrative Professionals, The Organizing Drive:

 The 99 category ( also called PPSM by UC ) includes over 6,000 administrative professionals (APs) at UCLA.
 Over 4,000 of those who are in non-supervisory titles are eligible to be included in a bargaining unit UPTE wants to organize to get administrative professionals their first UC Contract.
 Some of the job titles include: Administrative Analysts, Programmer/Analysts, Student Affairs Officers, Administrative Specialists, Program Representatives, Buyers, Sr. & Prin.
 Writers, Editors and Statisticians; click here for a complete list of titles.
 UPTE began the drive late October 2011.
 Go to the AP website for more information.
 One of the many reasons APs need to organize includes...